WesleyTrade/zarahive-privacy/terms-of-service.md

 ZaraHive is permitted to revise these terms at any time as it sees fit, and by using this website you are expected to review these terms on a regular basis.

 ## Contact Information
-If you have any questions about these Terms, please contact us at support@zarahive.com.
+If you have any questions about these Terms, please contact us at hello@zaraluxe.space.